Top Mueller Prosecutor Stepping Down In Latest Clue Russia Inquiry May Be Ending

 Former Trump adviser Steve Bannon also issued a warning about Weissmann and other senior members of the special counsel team when they were named in 2017.

-Trump and his aides would be facing off against a group of "killers," as Bannon reportedly said.
+Trump and his aides would be facing off against a group of "killers," Bannon reportedly said.
 Author Michael Wolff wrote that Bannon told him that Weissmann was like "the LeBron James of money laundering investigations."

 Former Enron prosecutor Kathryn Ruemmler said there's a reason for the attacks on Weissmann.